Cathedral-Basilica of Our Lady of the Pillar: First chapel

-About a year after the apparition, James is believed to have had a small chapel built in Mary's honor, the first church ever dedicated to her.
+About a year after the apparition, James is believed to have had a small chapel built in Mary's honour, the first church ever dedicated to her.
 After James returned to Jerusalem, he was executed by Herod Agrippa in about 44 AD, the first apostle to be martyred for his faith.
 Several of his disciples took his body and returned it for final burial in Spain.

 This first chapel was eventually destroyed with various other Christian shrines, but the statue and the pillar stayed intact under the protection of the people of Zaragoza.

 Expansions

 Romanesque church

 Numerous churches have been built upon this site through the years.
-The tiny chapel built by Saint James later gave way to a basilica-like enclosure during Constantine I's time; subsequently being transformed into Romanesque, then Gothic then Mudéjar styles.
+The tiny chapel built by Saint James later gave way to a basilica-like enclosure during Constantine I's time, subsequently being transformed into Romanesque, then Gothic then Mudéjar styles.
 The venerated shrines at Zaragoza date to the Christian Reconquest by King Alfonso I in 1118.
 A church in the Romanesque style was built under the pontificate of Pedro de Librana who is also credited with the oldest written testimonial to the Virgin at Zaragoza.
 A tympanum on the south wall of this Romanesque church still stands.